Delhi elections: 63 of 70 Congress candidates lost deposits

 The Congress was expected to do good in the minority-dominated seats due to its vehement criticism of the government over the amended citizenship law and police highhandedness at Jamia Millia.
 However, its candidates lost deposits in all such constituencies too.

-Congress candidate from Ballimaran and former Delhi minister Haroon Yusuf could garner a paltry 4.73 per cent votes.
+Congress candidate from Ballimaran and former Delhi Minister Haroon Yusuf could garner a paltry 4.73 per cent votes.

 Alka Lamba, the outgoing MLA who switched to the Congress last year, could garner only 5.03 per cent votes, while the youngest candidate this election and former DUSU president, Rocky Tuseed, polled 3.8 per cent votes.